awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsg-serverless-cli.md

    }
    ```

-1. Attach `TutorialPolicy` to the IAM user who will index and search data in the collection\.
-We'll name the user `TutorialUser`:
+1. Attach `TutorialPolicy` to the IAM role who will index and search data in the collection\.
+We'll name the user `TutorialRole`:

    ```
-   aws iam attach-user-policy \
+   aws iam attach-role-policy \
-     --user-name TutorialUser \
+     --role-name TutorialRole \
      --policy-arn arn:aws:iam::123456789012:policy/TutorialPolicy
    ```